Explanations On Why and How AIT Works

 "It is important to recognize the value of AIT as an integration training system.
 We do access this system through the ears with sound stimulation because the vestibular system is in the auditory system, or inner ear.
 But due to the connections to other areas of the brain, we actually stimulate many important functions.
 The data that I have posted on my website illustrates this with pre/post test scores in a variety of areas, including visual, motor and sensory integration.
 While the auditory hypersensitivity and auditory processing problems are important indicators for AIT, there are others that we should not overlook.
 I believe that the improvements we so often see in attention and concentration are due to the decrease in sensory problems.
 A adult or child can not attend to other things if there are sensory integration issues that are distracting him.
 Once AIT brings this system into balance, attention is available for other things.
 Based upon this concept, I agree that AIT may facilitate the neurofeedback training as the child will have better attention, concentration, processing, etc. for the program.

-"I am a clinical psychologist running a general practice and also treating children and adults with learning problems, using AIT and other sensory training techniques, like vision training.
+"I am a clinical psychologist running a general practice and also work with children and adults with learning problems, using AIT and other sensory training techniques, like vision training.
 Using AIT, I mainly see children with Auditory Processing Disorder referred by an educational psychologist.
 Assessments include a Scan C for auditory processing disorder, hearing tests and a WISC, the Wechsler Intelligence Scale for Children, plus a questionnaire identifying the most salient features of APD.
 Results using AIT are consistently positive, with parents reporting improvements in behavior, emotional control, listening ability, musical ability, motivation, and concentration.
 Adults report the same benefits with an emphasis on clarity of thought, organization, emotional stability and improved mood plus ability to think on an abstract level.

 My opinion is that AIT Practitioners need to be aware of the link between activation of primitive reflexes of the brain stem through AIT, with other neural structures like the reflexes of the limbic system which activates emotional defenses, like anger, fear and grief.
 Therapeutic responses to these states need to be available to the client.
 More than a reassuring comment is needed.
 I have discussed the complexity of the effects of AIT and other sensory training methods on the personality in a manual, called the 'Neuro-psychotherapy Advanced Guide', which I usually give to my clients to read prior to treatment.
 I have developed Neuro-psychotherapy, which includes AIT, as a treatment of stress, depression, anxiety and recovery from trauma.
 This is a very effective therapy for children and adults.
 Training in Neuro-psychotherapy is available to psychologists."